TURNING CUT CALCULATOR 2 (iOS)

-TURNING CUT CALCULATOR II is a mobile application tool for operators of turning lathes, CNC operators, CNC programmers etc. who work with processes in turning lathe machines.
-In a quick and easy way, can all data be manipulated for a turning cut.
+TURNING CUT CALCULATOR 2 is a mobile application tool for operators of turning lathes, CNC operators, CNC programmers etc. who work with processes in turning lathe machines.
+In a quick and easy way, can most data be manipulated for a turning cut.

 - Calculates the time for a turning cut by using given turning data

 - Calculation of input data also gives values for surface finish, material removal, cutting forces, torque and power

 - Possible turning-data to change are diameter, cutting length, cutting speed, spindle speed (rpm), feed per revolution, feed per minute, nose radius, surface (Ra), turning type, cutting depth, entering angle, specific cutting force (kc) and efficiency

 - Handles both of the systems Metric and Imperial